 The method section subheadings should be short and descriptive, but how you subdivide this section depends on the structure you choose to present your work – which can be chronological (e.g., Experiment 1, Experiment 2) or follow your main topics (e.g., Visual Experiment, Behavioral Experiment, Questionnaire).
 Have a look at this article on how to write the methods for a research paper if you need input on what the best structure for your work is.
 The method subheadings should only be keywords that tell the reader what information is following, not summaries or conclusions.
 That means that “Subject Recruitment” is a good methods section subheading, but “Subjects Were Screened Using Questionnaires” is not.

 The subheadings for the result section should then follow the general structure of your method section, but here you can choose what information you want to put in every subheading.
 Some authors keep it simple and just subdivide their result section into experiments or measures like the method section, but others use the headings to summarize their findings so that the reader is prepared for the details that follow.
 You could, for example, simply name your subsections “Anxiety Levels” and “Social Behavior,” if those are the measures you studied and explained in the method section.

-Before submitting your journal manuscript to academic publishers, be sure to get manuscript editing from a trusted source.
-And receive free English text editing while drafting your research paper using the Wordvice AI Proofreader.
+Before submitting your journal manuscript to academic publishers, be sure to get English editing services, including manuscript editing or paper editing from a trusted source.
+And receive instant proofreading with Wordvice AI, our ai online editor, which provides unlimited editing while drafting your research work.